 Carrying on our way, we move north into the Savuti area of the Chobe National Park.
 The landscape in Chobe is striking and diverse.
 Savuti is known for sweeping dry plains and large bull elephants that traverse this vast area.
 The scenery here is stunning and hopefully you should see some wildlife on the way.
 It will be a full day of game-driving, between 7 and 8 hours, but we will of course be stopping on the way for refreshments and another lovely lunch.

 We continue our journey northwards through the park to the Chobe River area.
 The transfer is through the park and we should see wildlife along the way and todays drive is between 5 and 6 hours.
 We spend the next day exploring the area and the game drives will meander along the banks of the river, a contrast to the drier Savuti region.
 Listen out for the call of the majestic African Fish Eagle, it's haunting and captivating.

-This morning, we wake up early and take a final game drive in the park before heading to Kazangula where we will cross the mighty Zambezi River by ferry, and enter Zambia.
-We drive on to Livingstone to our accommodation for the evening, which will be a nice change from the tent.
+This morning, we wake up early and take a final game drive in the park before heading to the border where you will enter Zimbabwe.
+We drive on to Victoria Falls to our accommodation for the evening, which will be a nice change from the tent.
 Including the border crossing, this should take no more than 3 hours.
 This afternoon there will be time to visit the Smoke That Thunders, as Victoria Falls is known locally and there will also be time to shop for curios.
 Dinner tonight will be at your own expense at the lodge.

 The tour ends after breakfast and it's time to say goodbye to your guide and the friends you have made on this wonderful journey.
 We can easily add on more days for your to enjoy the myriad of exciting trips and excursions you can enjoy around the Victoria Falls.
 (Please note that airport transfers are extra, but can be easily arranged for you).